sgur/vim-textobj-parameter/README.md

 vim-textobj-parameter
 =====================

-vim-textobj-parameter introduces text objects for parameters of functions.
+vim-textobj-parameter is a Vim plugin to provide text objects (`a,` and `i,` by default) to select parameters of functions.

 Usage
 -----